 Tempt your child with a healthy treat by serving these Monster Mouth Apple Snacks instead of sugary sweets.
 This kids Halloween snack is easy to make and so, so good for them.

 This is the beginning of months of temptations for both young and old alike.
 Why not tempt your child with one of these healthy apple snacks instead?
+They are the perfect snack to enjoy while you carve your Halloween pumpkin!

 Kids love peanut butter treats all the time and these spooky treats made into the shape of monster mouths will make the snack even more tempting.
 There is even a National Peanut Butter Day, celebrated on January 24.